Coordinated compute for classical infrastructure at production scale.

 Markets

-Logical compute fabric for risk windows, pricing curves, and what-if trees — tuned to keep GPUs and CPUs saturated while preserving traceability.
+High-density compute coordination for risk windows, pricing curves, and what-if trees - tuned to keep CPUs and GPUs busy while preserving traceability.

 • Scenario and stress testing with replayable seeds and runs.